aosabook/500lines/ci/chapter.rst

 ````

 The communication flow starts with the dispatcher requesting that the runner accept a commit ID to run.
-If the test runner is ready to run the job, it responds with acknowledgement to the dispatcher server, which then closes the connection.
+If the test runner is ready to run the job, it responds with an acknowledgement to the dispatcher server, which then closes the connection.
 In order for the test runner server to both run tests and accept more requests from the dispatcher, it starts the requested test job on a new thread.

-This means that when the dispatcher server makes requests (pings, in this case) and expects responses, it will be done on a separate thread, while the test runner is busy running tests on its own thread.
+This means that when the dispatcher server makes a request (a ping, in this case) and expects a response, it will be done on a separate thread, while the test runner is busy running tests on its own thread.
 This allows the test runner server to handle multiple tasks simultaneously.
 Instead of this threaded design, it is possible to have the dispatcher server hold onto a connection with each test runner, but this would increase the dispatcher server's memory needs, and is vulnerable to network problems, like accidentally dropped connections.

 The test runner server responds to two messages from the dispatcher:

-`ping`, which is used by the dispatcher server to verify that the runner is still active
+`ping`, which is used by the dispatcher server to verify that the runner is still active.

 ````
 class TestHandler(SocketServer.BaseRequestHandler):